Stackable and Kubernetes

 Stackable requires a simple Kubernetes cluster to run on.
 To set it up, here are a couple of options.
 You can run it:

 As managed Kubernetes

-To give Stackable a try, we recommend deploying a K8s cluster with >16GB RAM.
+To give Stackable a try, we recommend deploying a K8s cluster with at least 48GB RAM and 4x4vCPUs.